wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-centipede-dracopede-red.md

 <ins>Defensive Curl.</ins> The dracopede curls into a ball.
 As long as it stays in this position, it cannot be damaged by missile weapons and one-handed melee weapons.

-<ins>Flammable Spray (recharge 2/6).</ins> The dracopede spits flammable acid in a 10’ cone.
-Those who fail their dodge take fire damage (x).
-And again (x) every turn until the sticky liquid is removed.
+<ins>Flammable Spray (recharge 2/6).</ins> The dracopede spits flammable acid in a short cone.
+Those who fail their dodge take acid damage (x).
+And fire damage (x) every turn until the sticky liquid is removed.

 This attack has no effect in cool temperatures.